maciejpirog/cpp-effects/README.md

 [1] - In the library handlers are objects, so they can naturally contain any data, auxiliary functions, and additional programmer's interface.

-## Build
+## Build instructions

+The library is header-only, so to use it just include the headers and link with boost.context.

-The easiest way to compile the library and the examples is to use `cmake`.
+This repository contains some examples, tests, and benchamrks.
+The easiest way to build these is to use `cmake`.
 You will need `cmake` and `boost` in any non-ancient versions.
 For example, the following should do the trick on macOS:

 ```bash
 $ brew install cmake